konveyor/tackle-test-generator-cli/README.md

 docker-compose run --rm tkltest-cli --help
 ```

-Alternatively, to build and run the CLI using `docker` instead of `docker-compose`, run the commands:
+Alternatively, to build and run the CLI using `docker` instead of `docker-compose`, run the commands in the CLI
+directory:

 ```buildoutcfg
 docker build --build-arg GITHUB_TOKEN=$GITHUB_TOKEN --build-arg GITHUB_USERNAME=$GITHUB_USERNAME --tag tkltest-cli .